alikaganbertizlioglu/IMDB-Backend/README.md

 - Login
 - Display movies, trailers, and detailed info.
 - Add movies to their watchlist
-- Rate movies
+- Rate movies and be effective on popularity index
-- Be effective on popularity index of movies
+- Switch languages between Turkish and English

 ## Project Structure

 ### Backend (Spring Boot)